pecker-io/karate-grpc/README.md

 $ mvn test -Dtest=HelloWorldNewRunner
 ```

-Because have started hello world server on `TestBase.java`, we not need to start it alone.
+Because have started hello world server on `AbstractTestBase.java`, we not need to start it alone.

 Base on karate generates beautiful test report: